gozwei/Marcin-Polkowski-Miscellaneous-Codes/2017_Move_One_Match/README.md

 ## all.py

-This is production code: prints all possibile start equation that can be transformed to correct equation after one match is moved.
+This is production code: prints all possible start equation that can be transformed to correct equation after one match is moved.

 You can use `grep` to search for problems.
-For example to find solution to top most problem form picture above you can run:
+For example, to find solution to top most problem form picture above you can run:
 ```
 python3 all.py | grep 0-9=5
 ```